vikramforsk2019/Vehicle-Plate-Identify/README.md

 # Vehicle-Plate-Identify
-Number plate detection/recognization using yolo and Flask api First extract the images from various sources like github,medium etc. almost 300+ images which are possible to trained the model on google colaboratery using yolo.
+Number plate detection/recognization using yolo and Flask api.

+First extract the images from various sources like github,medium etc. almost 300+ images which are possible to trained the model on google colaboratery using yolo.
    1. Clone Darknet yolov3.

    2.Data Annotation.
    3. Data preparation as needed by YOLO.
    4. Configuration files preparation.